The-GitDeploy/The-GitDeploy.github.io/README.md

 ### <a name='Connectinganapptoasubdomain'></a>Connecting an app to a subdomain

-To expose a container to the internet to steps are necessary.
+To expose a container to the internet, two steps are necessary.

 #### <a name='ConnectingtotheGitDeploynetwork'></a>Connecting to the GitDeploy network